section-engineering-education/engineering-education/articles/python-generators/index.md

 Generators are a special kind of function that return a lazy iterator, they were introduced with [PEP 255](https://www.python.org/dev/peps/pep-0255/).
-Python generators are objects that you can loop over like a list.
-However, unlike lists, lazy iterators do not store their contents in memory.
+Generators are objects that you can loop through like a list.Lazy iterators do not store their contents in memory.
 The best way to iterate through large and complex datasets is through the use of generators.

 ### Prerequisites
 To get started, you need to have a basic understanding of Python.
-This will help guide you through each of the functions and the keywords.
 All the functions and code used can be found on [repl.it](https://repl.it/@paulodhiambo962/PythonGenerators/).
 To execute various functions, click on **RUN**.
 You will now be able to access the variables and the function return values from the python interpreter.

 **Generator function** is a function that returns a generator object.
 It is defined like a normal function, but whenever it needs to generate a value, it does so with the **yield** keyword rather than return.
 If the body of a def contains yield, the function automatically becomes a generator function.